johannvk/TMA4220-Projects/README.txt

 README - TMA4220 Projects

-# TODO: UPDATE!
+Code is run as a module by calling
+>>> python -m root
+in the directory where the `root` folder lies.
+This calls the "main()" method in "__main__.py".

-The source code for the Finite Element solver is located in "fem_2d_solver.py".
+The source code for the 2D Poisson solver is located in "root/project_1/fem_2d_solver.py".
 The solver is implemented in the class "Poisson2DSolver()", which stores the requisite parameters and has the required functionality for constructing things such as stiffness matrixes and applying boundary conditions.

-In order to solve the problems from the project, one runs the file "tasks.py".
-There we have instantiated the solver with the different source functions and boundary conditions, and also display the solutions.

-Lastly, one can run the file "convergence_plots.py", which will generate the convergence plots for both a pure Dirichlet BC-problem, and a mixed BC-problem.
+The source code for the 2D Elasticity solver is located in "root/project_1/elasticity_solver.py".
+Here all the functionality for solving the 2D elasticy equation with dirichlet conditions is implemented, along with the functionality for finding eigen vibration modes and frequencies over a plate or circular domain.

 Tested on:
     python 3.7.0